apbertoletti/Net.Migration.POC/README.md

 1. Choose a short and descriptive migration name.
 Think of this as a git commit message.
 For example: "Add-Column-Email-ToTable-Customer"
 2. Try to use atomic migrations, each one with its context.
 For example, you need to create a new column and populate it, prefer to do two migrations, one to create the new column and the other to populate its content.
 3. Avoid try to rollback (or remove) migrations that has alreaty commmited on the repository.
-Instead of, add a new migration with your undo scripts.
+Instead of, add a new migration with your scripts to undo what you want.